Katsuri-dev/beget-backend/readme.md

 NestJs

 server run on: http://109.172.6.33:3000/
-Nginx return HTML file on that path.
+Server return HTML file on that path.